electron/governance/policy/permissions.md

 Credentials for the "electron-cfa" user will be stored on the 1-Password, access to these credentials will be controlled by the Ecosystem Working Group.
 Access to the 2FA secret for this account will be administered separately to the username/password as most of the Ecosystem Working Group needs the 2FA secret to approve releases.

+## GSuite

+All full members of governance will receive a GSuite account for the `@electronjs.org` domain.
+This account is _required_ to sign in to the services we use including Slack, GitHub, Heroku, AWS, Grafana, etc.

+### Offboarding

+If a governance member leaves their GSuite account will immediately be disabled, 30 days later the account will be permanently deleted to save GSuite costs.
+If during the 30 days you need to recover data from your account, please reach out to the Admin WG in Slack.

 ## Exceptions

 Exceptions to these rules may sometimes be necessary.
 When it's appropriate to make one-off exceptions rather than amending the rules, you must list it below along with the reasoning for the exception.
 Exceptions can only be granted by vote of the chairs of _all_ working groups.